fisher046/blog/content/post/understanding-the-nil-in-golang.md

 {{< highlight go >}}
 type Person struct {
     AgeYears int
     Name     string
     Friends  []Person
 }

 var p Person // Person{0, "", nil}
 {{< /highlight >}}

-Only declaration, no assignment.
+If a variable is only declared and has no assignment, it is zero value.

 `nil` is a pre-defined variable, not a keyword.